juniomata/30DaysMapChallenge/README.md

 ## 14. A World Map

 **World Temperature Anomaly 2024 vs 1900-2000**
 Using data from [NASA GISS](https://data.giss.nasa.gov//gistemp/maps/), I tried to illustrate the reality of climate change by comparing global temperature average between 2024 and the 1900-2000 baseline.
-This map reveals that the north region stands out as the most affected area, with temperature anomalies surpassing 4°C
+This map reveals that the north region stands out as the most affected area, with temperature anomalies surpassing 4°C. Credits to [Himalaya](https://towardsdatascience.com/assessing-global-temperature-anomaly-using-nasas-space-studies-part-ii-29e5e313a7b3).

 <div style="text-align: center;"><img src="day14_worldMap/temperature_anomalies_2024_dark.png" style="width:70%;"></div>